shoeheng/dbmle/dbmle-pkg/README.md

 print(res.report())
 ```

-It can also be calculated from the individual-level data:
+It can also be calculated from the individual-level data using the `dbmle_from_ZD` command:
 ```python
 from dbmle import dbmle_from_ZD